caburj/kwartrack/NOTES.md

   - Can we find a declarative way?

 * [ ] Allow changing the color of each partition and category.

+* [ ] Migration.
+  - Looks like piecewise migrations are needed when developing new features.

 # IDEA / NICE TO HAVE (MAYBE)